BotScutters/blog_source/content/articles/predicting_flight_cancellations.md

 Just acquiring the flight data for this project was a pretty significant task—over 50 GB of csvs.
 To handle such a time- and space-intensive dataset, I wrote a script to step through each individual file, strip away all of the data that wouldn't be useful for machine learning, then load the remaining data into a SQL database.
 Reducing this down to only data I would use for training my models, which is all flights scheduled to depart from Seattle on or after January 1, 2006, this still left me with data on about 1.5 million flights.

 Of course, how could one predict flight cancellations without taking into account the weather?
 This, however, was much easier to acquire.
-For all of the weather data I simply signed up for a very affordable API key from Dark Sky and pulled hourly weather observations for every day I cared to predict on and loaded all of this into another table in my SQL database.
+To acquire all of the weather data, I signed up for a very affordable API key from Dark Sky and pulled hourly weather observations for every day I cared to predict on and loaded all of this into another table in my SQL database.

 ### Feature Engineering